Software Alternatives, Accelerators & Startups

 • About Installing Ubunto to USB on MBR

 I know this is about unbuntu, but I use a BSD distro made to run permanently from a USB.
 It's called Nomad BSD https://nomadbsd.org/ it's pretty fun.
 It comes with the XFCE desktop and can run Linux apps.
-Source: almost 2 years ago
+Source: over 2 years ago

 • I2p on Tails OS?